UK Corporate Governance Code

 Board

 The Board is committed to the highest standards of corporate governance.
-As of the date of this Prospectus and on and following Admission, the Board will comply with the UK Corporate Governance Code (the “Governance Code”) published in April 2016 by the Financial Reporting Council except as set out below.
+As of the date of this Prospectus and on and following Admission, the Board will comply with the UK Corporate Governance Code (the “Governance Code”) published by the Financial Reporting Council except as set out below.
 As envisaged by the Governance Code, the Board has established an audit committee, a nomination committee and a remuneration committee.
 The Board has also established a risk committee and, if the need should arise, may set up, additional committees as appropriate.

 The Governance Code recommends that at least half the board of directors of a UK-listed company, excluding the Chair, should comprise non-executive directors determined by the board to be independent in character and judgment and free from relationships or circumstances which may affect, or could appear to affect, the director’s judgment.

-Schedule of Matters Reserved for the BoardAudit Committee
+Schedule of Matters Reserved for the Board

 The Governance Code recommends that the Audit Committee should comprise at least three members who are Independent Non-Executive Directors and should include one member with recent and relevant financial experience, and that the Audit Committee as a whole should have competence relevant to the sector in which the Company operates.
-The Audit Committee comprises three members and is temporarily Chaired by Michael Bartholomeusz.
+Due to the reduced size of the Board since the commencement of wind down, the membership of the Audit Committee does not currently meet the standards set out in the Governance Code.

 The Audit Committee’s responsibilities include monitoring and reviewing the Group’s accounting procedures and internal financial controls (including the effectiveness of the internal audit provider); reviewing the effectiveness of the external audit process and making recommendations to the Board concerning the appointment, re-appointment and removal of the external auditor; considering the independence and objectivity of the external auditors; and reviewing and monitoring the content and integrity of the annual financial statements and any formal announcements relating to the Company’s financial performance before submission to the Board for approval.
+As the process of wind down continues it is anticipated that the Audit and Risk Committees were merge their respective activities.

-Terms of ReferenceRemuneration Committee
+Terms of Reference

 The Remuneration Committee meets at least twice per year.
 Its responsibilities include advising the Board on developing an overall remuneration policy, including, amongst other things, setting the remuneration of the Group’s senior executives.
 The Remuneration Committee also has responsibility for the design of performance-related remuneration for senior management, including reviewing and proposing changes to share option schemes, bonus schemes and long-term incentive schemes.
 The Remuneration Committee makes recommendations to the Board where action or improvement is deemed appropriate within its areas of remit.

-Terms of ReferenceNomination Committee
+Terms of Reference

 The Governance Code recommends that the majority of the members of the Nomination Committee should be Independent Non-Executive Directors.
 The Nomination Committee comprises all Non-Executive Directors.
 Jonathan Roe chairs the Nomination Committee.